akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 * persistenceId - to provide to the `EventSourcedBehavior` factory.
 This **must be used**.

 As well as methods that **can only be** used in the event handler.
 The values these methods return relate to the event that is being processed.

+@@@

+@@@ div { .group-java }

+The function passed to both factory methods is invoked with a special @apidoc[ActiveActiveContext] that needs to be passed to the concrete `ActiveActiveEventSourcedBehavior` and on to the super constructor.

+The context gives access to:

+* entityId
+* replicaId
+* allReplicas
+* persistenceId

+As well as methods that **can only be** used in the event handler, accessed through `getActiveActiveContext`.
+The values these methods return relate to the event that is being processed.

+@@@

 * origin: The ReplicaId that originally created the event
 * concurrent: Whether the event was concurrent with another event as in the second diagram above